blocknative/web3-onboard/packages/core/README.md

 }
 ```

- Notify can be used to deliver custom DApp notifications by passing a `CustomNotification` object to the `customNotification` action and will be returned a `UpdateNotification` type.
+Notify can be used to deliver custom DApp notifications by passing a `CustomNotification` object to the `customNotification` action.
+This will return an `UpdateNotification` type.
  This `UpdateNotification` will return an `update` function that can be passed a new `CustomNotification` to update the existing notification.
  The `customNotification` method also returns a `dismiss` method that is called without any parameters to dismiss the notification.